 Call a Locksmith

 This is probably the best option to go for, considering that it’s not too late in the night!
 In some countries, like Singapore, for example, there are Singapore locksmith expert services that work 24/7, which is extremely convenient.
 The safest and quickest way to get back into the apartment is through contacting someone who has the professional expertise to safely unlock the door without damage, injuries, or compromise of the property.
-This is why keeping the contacts of a nearby locksmith is a great cautionary measure for emergencies like this.
+This is why keeping the contacts of a nearby 24/7 locksmith service is a great cautionary measure for emergencies like this.

 Now that you’ve gone through the experience of locking yourself out of an apartment, some measures can be taken to stop this from happening again.
 Start off by creating a routine for yourself before leaving the house, counting your necessary “going out” items, and always make your keys the first item to count.
 Additionally, think about installing a key holder right next to the door so they’re right there in front of you every time you’re about to go out – this will make them hard to forget.